Practising what we preach in the learning and development industry is not as common as you might think.

-In the learning industry, I find we always talk about the modern learning philosophies, skills and experiences our people need, but rarely do I see or hear anyone talk about the skills and experience modern learning professionals need to navigate today’s world.
+We always talk about the latest modern learning philosophies, skills and experiences our people need, but rarely do I see or hear anyone talk about the skills and expertise that modern learning professionals need to navigate today’s world.

-I want to shine a spotlight on the skills and expertise I feel all learning teams should focus on.
+That’s why I want to shine a spotlight on the skills and expertise I feel all learning and development teams should focus on.

 This article has close links to a previous insight of mine on L&D teams practising what they preach when it comes to developing their own skills and expertise or a word that I have fondness for recently – talent stack.